Skip to Content

 Physical Characteristics of Your Compost

-When developing a compost mix, the physical characteristics of the ingredients must be taken into account as well.
+When developing a compost mix, the ingredients’ physical characteristics must also be considered.
 Aeration, decomposition, and a pile’s ability to maintain aerobic conditions are all influenced by various physical characteristics.
-In terms of compost mix, physical characteristics, porosity, texture, and structure are all critical.
+Physical characteristics, porosity, texture, and structure are critical for compost mix.

 Compost Pile Porosity

-The amount of air space in a compost mixture is known as porosity, and it has an impact on the amount of resistance a pile has to airflow.
+The amount of air space in a compost mixture is known as porosity, and it impacts the amount of resistance a pile has to airflow.
 Airflow becomes more difficult when the pores in a material become clogged with water due to high moisture content.

 As the amount of oxygen available to microorganisms decreases, anaerobic activity takes over.
-A more uniform mixture of materials improves porosity by ensuring that air spaces are not interrupted.
+A more uniform mixture of materials improves porosity by ensuring air spaces are not interrupted.
 Larger particles aid airflow, but their reduced surface area makes them undesirable.
-Decomposition increases with compost surface area because most microbial activity occurs on the particles’ surfaces within a thin liquid layer.
+Decomposition increases with compost surface area because most microbial activity occurs within a thin liquid layer on the particles’ surfaces.

 Texture